 - Anticipate objections and counter them.

-- Make sure all the facts and figures you quote are specific and accurate.
+- Make sure your facts and figures are accurate.

 Use language your readers will feel comfortable with